Fixed Fee Conveyancing

 Land Registry Documents£3.00 (each)

-Work included and key stages of our fixed fee conveyancing services
+Work included and key stages of our fixed fee conveyancing service

-The precise work and stages involved in the sale of a residential property vary according to the circumstances.
-However, we have set out the key stages involved in a typical sale transaction:
+The precise work involved in the sale of a residential property varies according to the circumstances.
+In a typical sale transaction our fixed price conveyancing solicitors carry out the following tasks:

-• Check the title of the property you are selling.
+• Checking the title of the property you are selling.

-• Prepare documents, the contract of sale and deeds relating to your sale.
+• Preparing documents such as the contract of sale and deeds relating to your sale.

-• Dealing with questions and enquiries raised by your buyer(s)’ solicitors.
+• Dealing with questions and enquiries raised by buyers' solicitors.

 • Reporting and providing information to you relating to the property you are selling.